hz-b/rayx/docs/src/Model/OpticalElements/OpticalElements.md

 ### Behavior

-Behavior determines whether an optical element is a slit, grating, RZP (special grating), mirror, or other.
+Behavior determines whether an optical element is a slit, grating, [RZP](./RZP.md), mirror, or other.
 This classification aids the tracing process by specifying how rays will interact with the object.
 Ray interactions with elements are categorized as events.
 Here are some types of events (for more, see the Doxygen documentation):

 - Fly off: The ray did not intersect with an element and will not be traced further.
 - Just hit: The ray did intersect with an element and will continue to be traced.